gajendrajain20/laravel-pioneer-cms/readme.md

 ### Prerequisites

-What things you need to install the software
+What things you need to install the application

 ```
 composer